 Jonathon Ridge, 39, was charged with four counts of insurance fraud.
 Attorney information wasn’t available.

-Ridge’s doctor allowed him to return to work with restrictions in November 2018.
+His doctor allowed him to return to work with restrictions in November 2018.
 However, those restrictions were purportedly too severe for the City of Santa Ana to accommodate, even though the city has an extensive return-to-work program for injured workers.
 It is not known what types of restrictions were originally imposed.

-The city authorized surveillance on Ridge between March 2019 to May 2019 because his condition allegedly did not seem to improve even though he had received surgery in May 2018.
+The city authorized surveillance on the accused between March 2019 to May 2019 because his condition allegedly did not seem to improve even though he had received surgery in May 2018.
 At that point, he was collecting disability payments for an injury he suffered while on the job 18 months earlier.

-The surveillance and ensuing investigation found that Ridge performed activities that went beyond the restrictions his doctor had imposed.
+The surveillance and ensuing investigation found that he performed activities that went beyond the restrictions his doctor had imposed.
 He allegedly started attending full-time college classes in June 2018—less than a month after his surgery.
 He took a road trip to Utah, rode his motorcycle, and went to the beach, according to the complaint.

 “Workers’ compensation fraud costs honest, hardworking businesses and government entities more than $30 billion a year,” said Orange County District Attorney Todd Spitzer.
 “We cannot allow those who commit workers’ compensation fraud to go unpunished because the financial cost to government and private business makes the cost of doing business more and more difficult.”